-As an animal welfare organization, education is a big part of the MCHA!
-Trained, screened Animal Ambassadors are an integral part of our education programs.
+As an animal welfare organization, MCHA proudly uses trained Animal Ambassadors as an integral part of our education programs.
 A hands-on demonstration with an ambassador snake or dog increases interest and excitement in learning about animals and their welfare.
-MCHA’s humane education programs teach people about common animal welfare issues, how to co-exist with wild neighbors, celebrate the human-animal bond, and teach grade school students how to be safe, respectful, and responsible around animals.
-Overall, we promote humanity and teaching kindness toward all living things.
-Many of our Animal Ambassadors have been adopted from the local animal shelter, City of Bloomington Animal Care and Control, and all play an important role in promoting the power of the human-animal bond.
+MCHA’s humane education programs teach community members about common animal welfare issues, how to co-exist with wild neighbors, celebrate the human-animal bond, and teach individuals how to be safe, respectful, and responsible around animals.
+Most of our Animal Ambassadors have been adopted from the local animal shelter or nearby rescue groups and play an important role in promoting our welfare and advocacy mission.

 Toad - German Shepherd

 Toad is a 1-year old German Shepherd puppy.
 Joining MCHA in February 2019, Toad demonstrated he would make a perfect Animal Ambassador with his calm, pleasant, and friendly nature.
 He wins over just about everyone he meets and loves everyone back in return!
 Except for cats.
 He has a big fear of cats!
 Toad has been a great addition to MCHA and works hard in the office by taking naps almost every hour.